 Librato supports an additional dimension to the metric name called the source.
 This enables you to report the same metric associated with multiple different entities and intelligently share a single set of visualizations, alerts, etc. For example our support for Heroku’s native runtime metrics uses the dyno’s logical role as the source to differentiate between dynos.
 You associate a measurement with a source by adding a source key=value pair to the log line:

 Note that each source value used in a metric creates a unique data stream defined by (metric, source) that counts against your current plans capacity for custom metrics as described below.

 Being able to correlate regressions with code deployments is immensely helpful, so we’re also tracking your Heroku app releases as Librato annotations.
-Release annotations have been added to all charts on the Overview dashboard.
+Release annotations have been added to all charts on the Heroku Overview Space.
 Paid accounts can add them to any chart using the releases annotation name.

 Heroku customers on our Bronze plan and higher can send an unlimited number of custom annotations using the same log format as our custom metrics, but with the

 event keyword.
 For example, to record an annotation when your code raises an exception:

 link#<rel>=<url>, where the rel describes the relationship of the link.
 Custom annotations support multiple links per

 event, however each link’s relationship must be unique within a single annotation event.